Helsinki-NLP/OPUS-repository/doc/WorkingWithSlots.md

 * creating a slot without branch works but cannot be found by GET
 * other users can create sub-dirs in slots/branches they do not own
+* any user can delete an entire slot